The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds II: Introduction

 Until recently, a complete description of $\Gamma(X, \Omega^{\text{ch}}_X)$ was not known in any examples other than an affine space or a torus.
 In \cite{D}, for any congruence subgroup $G \subset SL(2,\mathbb{R})$, Dai constructed a basis of the $G$-invariant global sections of the chiral de Rham complex on the upper half plane, which are holomorphic at the cusps.
 The vertex operations are determined by a modification of the Rankin-Cohen brackets of modular forms.
-In \cite{S2}, the second author showed that for compact Ricci-flat K\"ahler manifold with holonomy group $SU(d)$ or $Sp(\frac d 2)$, $\Gamma(X,\Omega^{\text{ch}}_X)$ is isomorphic to a certain subalgebra of the $bc\beta\gamma$-system of rank $d = \text{dim}\ X$ which is invariant under the action of an infinite-dimensional Lie algebra of Cartan type.
+In \cite{S2}, the second author showed that for a compact Ricci-flat K\"ahler manifold with holonomy group $SU(d)$ or $Sp(\frac d 2)$, $\Gamma(X,\Omega^{\text{ch}}_X)$ is isomorphic to a certain subalgebra of the $bc\beta\gamma$-system of rank $d = \text{dim}\ X$ which is invariant under the action of an infinite-dimensional Lie algebra of Cartan type.
 An explicit description of this invariant space was conjectured in \cite{S2} and this conjecture was proven in the case $d = 2$ using results on the invariant theory of arc spaces developed in \cite{LSSI}.
 This allowed a complete description of $\Gamma(X, \Omega^{\text{ch}}_X)$ for all K3 surfaces; it is isomorphic to the simple (small) $\cN=4$ superconformal algebra with central charge $c = 6$ \cite{S,S1}.

 Very recently, in a series of papers \cite{LSI,LSII,LSIII} we have proven the arc space analogues of the first and second fundamental theorems of invariant theory for the general linear, special linear, and symplectic groups.
 This was achieved by providing a standard monomial basis for these invariant spaces that extends the standard monomial basis in the classical setting.
 These results provide the needed ingredients to complete the description of $\Gamma(X, \Omega^{\text{ch}}_X)$ for a general compact Ricci-flat K\"ahler manifold.
+Unfortunately, this approach does not generalize to K\"ahler manifolds which are not Ricci-flat, since there is no method to describe the global sections of tensor powers of the tangent and cotangent bundles.
+In general, $\Gamma(X, \Omega^{\text{ch}}_X)$ need not be isomorphic to a subalgebra of a free field algebra which is invariant under a Lie algebra of Cartan type.

 The plan of the paper is following.
 In Section \ref{sec:two}, we introduce the $\beta\gamma-bc$ system.
 In Section \ref{sec:2.5}, we introduce the Lie algebras of Cartan type and their actions on the $\beta\gamma-bc$ systems.
 In Section \ref{sec:foure}, we calculate the subspaces of invariant elements in $\beta\gamma-bc$ systems under the action of special series and Hamiltonian series of Lie algebras of Cartan type, by reducing this to the invariant theory of arc spaces.
 Finally, in Section \ref{sec:three}, we calculate the space of global sections of the chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds.